 We are plotting world domination through love and healing, and we had projects to map out together.
 I was planning to stay in Phoenix for one whole week and was on vacation, so I had time to give to our visions.
 James, however, had to head to the Rocky Mountains to visit family friends on Tuesday afternoon, which is why I decided to go to dinner on a blind date on Tuesday night.
 It was more fun than eating alone, and I figured at the very least I’d make a new friend in Phoenix.

 A member of a fund-raising committee that I am part of in Massachusetts had told me a week earlier about her brother, Matt, a pilot, who lived in Phoenix, and said I should meet him when I was there.

 “Yes,” I replied.

-I am up for anything and hope to be with a life partner whenever it aligns, sharing life’s adventures together.
-So sure, I would take a chance and meet her brother.
+I am up for anything and hope to be with a life partner whenever it aligns, sharing life’s adventures.
+I’d take a chance and meet her brother.

-My hair was still “hot-tub frizzy” and I had already checked out of my room, so there wasn’t much I could do about it.
+My hair was still hot-tubbed frizzy, and I had already checked out of my room, so there wasn’t much I could do about it.
 I tossed it up in a quick ponytail.
 How to dress?
-Sexy or casual or business?
-I went for “sexy business,” wearing black pants and a black blazer with a slightly low-cut top.
+I went for a sexy-business look, wearing black pants and a black blazer with a slightly low-cut top.